unicode-org/cldr/docs/ldml/tr35-keyboards.md

     - The `from=` and `to=` sides of the pattern must both be using `set` variables.
 There is no way to insert a set literal on either side and avoid using a variable.

     - The two variables (here `upper` and `lower`) must have exactly the same number of whitespace-separated items.
-Leading and trailing space (such as at the end of `lower`) is ignored.
+Leading and trailing space is ignored.
 A variable without any spaces is considered to be a set variable of exactly one item.

     - As described in [Additional Features](#additional-features), the `upper` set variable as used here matches as if it is `((?:A|B|CC|D|E|FF|G))`, showing the enclosing capturing group.
 When text from the input context matches this expression, and all above conditions are met, the mapping proceeds as follows: